 That’s what I do at night.
 I make fires.
 I feed my fire like a temple flame.
 I watch its electric, elastic, ecstatic dance.

-I read a tortuous academic paper on the question of why the philosopher chose ‘fire’ rather than ‘earth, ‘water’, or ‘air’ to be the foundation of all matter.
-The authors eschew the word ‘element’, preferring ‘substance’, but this merely perpetuates the confusion.
+Tortuous academic papers had been written on the question of why the philosopher chose ‘fire’ than than ‘air’, ‘water’ or ‘earth’ to be the foundation of all matter.
+The answer is obvious, but it is obscured by the use of the word ‘element.’

 Does matter have a fourth phase?

 A plasma is an ionized medium — not a gas, but a unstructured state of matter in which molecular bonds are dissolved and protons and electrons move freely.
 It is extremely energetic.
-Plasma conducts electricity, responding to electric current with extraordinarily complex, unpredictable and, indeed, life-like behaviours.
-Plasmas are said to be so complex as sometimes to beggar description and confound theory and analysis.
+Plasma conducts electricity, responding to electric current with extraordinarily complex, unpredictable and, indeed, life-like behaviours, sometimes so complex as to defy description and confound theory and analysis.